Copyright © 2021 Somenek + Pittman MD. All rights reserved.

 Sodium lauryl sulfate(SLS) is found in many shampoos.
 Many are not aware but it has been shown to corrode hair follicles and impede hair growth.
 Luckily there are many options for shampoos made from natural ingredients which do not contain SLS.

 Dr. Somenek believes in using combination treatments to encourage new hair growth and prevent continued loss of hair follicles.
-After a comprehensive evaluation to determine the cause of your hair loss, he will recommend a treatment plan that is tailored for your individual needs.
+After a comprehensive evaluation to determine the cause of your hair loss at our Washington DC clinic, he will recommend a treatment plan that is tailored for your individual needs.
 Dr. Somenek combines multiple treatments in each local hair restoration session to maximize the chances of hair growth, all of which is explained below:

 Supplements: Not all supplements are created equal.
 Because hair loss is a multi-factorial problem, Dr. Somenek chooses supplements that are biologically active and have the innate capacity to synergistically work together and encourage follicular stimulation.
 This also means that men and women should be treated differently when given supplements.
 Dr. Somenek will discuss this with you during your consultation.